ice-bergtech/kr8/docs/godoc/kr8-util.md

 Package util contains various utility functions for directories and files.
 It includes functions for formatting JSON, writing to files, directory management, and go control\-flow helpers

+Package util contains various utility functions for directories and files.
+It includes functions for formatting JSON, writing to files, directory management, and go control\-flow helpers

 ## Index

 - [func BuildDirFileList\(directory string\) \(\[\]string, error\)](<#BuildDirFileList>)